 This kind of laser emission needs very dense gas close to the star.
 Comparison of the observations with models found that the density of the gas emitting the lasers is around ten thousand times denser than the gas seen in typical planetary nebulae and in the lobes of the Ant Nebula itself.

 Normally, the region close to the dead star — close in this case being about the distance of Saturn from the Sun — is quite empty, because its material is ejected outwards.
 Any lingering gas would soon fall back onto it.

-Co-author Prof Albert Zijlstra, from the Jodrell Bank Centre for Astrophysics at University of Manchester, added: “The only way to keep such dense gas close to the star is if it is orbiting around it in a disc.
-In this nebula, we have actually observed a dense disc in the very centre that is seen approximately edge-on.
+Co-author Prof Albert Zijlstra, from the Jodrell Bank Center for Astrophysics at University of Manchester, added: “The only way to keep such dense gas close to the star is if it is orbiting around it in a disc.
+In this nebula, we have actually observed a dense disc in the very center that is seen approximately edge-on.
 This orientation helps to amplify the laser signal.”

 “The disc suggests there is a binary companion, because it is hard to get the ejected gas to go into orbit unless a companion star deflects it in the right direction.
 The laser gives us a unique way to probe the disc around the dying star, deep inside the planetary nebula.”

 Astronomers have not yet seen the expected second star, hidden in the heart of the Ant nebula.